autometrics-dev/autometrics-ts/packages/autometrics/README.md

 # `autometrics`

-This is the basic convenience package that bundles both the wrapper library and the TypeScript plugin into one package.
+This is the basic convenience package that bundles the wrapper library and OpenTelemetry dependencies.

 ## Documentation

-Full documentation for `@autometrics/autometrics` library can be found [here](https://github.com/autometrics-dev/autometrics-ts).
+Full documentation for `autometrics` library can be found [here](https://github.com/autometrics-dev/autometrics-ts).

 ## Installation